Command Menu

 Why Does This Framework Exist?

 Honest question.
-The pitch is "write web apps in Python!"
-The reality is "write React in Python syntax while fighting type systems that don't make sense and watching build times measured in geological epochs."
+The pitch is "write web apps in Python."
+The reality is "write React in Python syntax while fighting type systems that make no sense and watching builds measured in geological time."

-If you want Python, write Python!
-FastAPI.
-Django.
-Jinja.
-HTMX if you need interactivity without writing JS.
-Those tools are proven, fast, and designed for the exact task they perform.
+If you want Python: use FastAPI.
+Use Django.
+Use HTMX if you need interactivity without touching JS.
+These are proven tools designed for the exact tasks they perform.

-If you want a modern SPA, write React.
+If you want a modern SPA: write React.
+Or Svelte.
 Or Vue.
-Or Svelte.
+Anything where the tooling was built for the DOM.

 Don't use a framework trying to be both that ends up failing at both.